Trust Accounting

 Time Allowed to Deposit

-One of the most problematic requirements of trust accounts on how quickly the funds must be deposited.
-Some states require funds be deposited by the close of the next business day.
+One of the most problematic requirements of trust accounts is how quickly the funds must be deposited.
+Some states require funds to be deposited by the close of the next business day.

-Consider using online payment processing (ACH) that is integrated with your property management software to avoid handling checks and making those deposit date deadlines.
+Consider using online payment processing (ACH) that is integrated with your property management software, allowing you to avoid handling checks and meet those deposit date deadlines.

 Security Deposits